zigzap/zap/README.md

 ## Most FAQ:

 - Q: **Zap doesn't build with Zig master?**
 - A: See the 0.12.0 branch.
-An example on how to use it is [here](https://github.com/zigzap/hello-0.12.0).
+An example of how to use it is [here](https://github.com/zigzap/hello-0.12.0).
 Please note that the 0.12.0 branch is not the official master branch of ZAP.
 Yet.
 Until zig 0.12.0 is released.